-You can claim a deduction for the costs that you incur in establishing trees in a carbon sink forest.
+You can claim a deduction, subject to certain conditions for the expenditure incurred in establishing trees in a carbon sink forest.

-- For such trees established in the 2007-08, 2008-09, 2009-10, 2010-11 or 2011-12 income year, you can claim an immediate deduction for the costs of establishing the trees. - For such trees established in the 2012-13 or a later income year, you can claim a maximum capital write-off rate of 7% of the costs of establishing the trees (conditions apply).
+- For such trees established in the 2007-08, 2008-09, 2009-10, 2010-11 or 2011-12 income year, you can claim an immediate deduction for the expenditure you incur in establishing the trees. - For such trees established in the 2012-13 or a later income year, you can claim a maximum capital write-off rate of 7% of the expenditure incurred in establishing the trees (conditions apply).